-I never gave this question any thought until the spring of 1977 when I first experienced mind-sight; similar to seeing with my mind’s eye, only more like watching a picture on a small TV.
+I never questioned the source of my dreams until the spring of 1977 when I first experienced mind-sight; similar to seeing with my mind’s eye, only more like watching a picture on a small TV.
 I saw an accident between a car and a motor cycle, all in brilliant colour.
 This accident happened the next day when a motor-cyclist ran into the rear wing of my car, on a roundabout.
 It was a minor accident and no one was hurt.
 However, this did waken me up to the possibilities of seeing future events which was quite fascinating at the time; clearly I had to keep a record of any ‘sightings’ to either prove or disprove.

 Later on I began to dream, or at least began to remember parts of dreams; before this time I was seldom aware of dreaming.
 Now, I had to keep paper and pencil at my bedside so I could write down any key words or images immediately I awakened, otherwise the dream would slip away from me.
 Later, I bought a voice recorder which made life easier.
 There were some nights when I got little sleep – there were so many dreams which had all to be written up the next day.
 In those days I was probably frightened of missing an important dream.
 Now, I take the view that if it’s important I will remember it.
 After all it’s better to live in the present rather than continually looking into the future.